 For example, marijuana stays in the system for eight days or longer even for first-time users.THC metabolizes from the body at different rates due to various factors.
 For example, using edibles rather than smoking will alter how long it stays in your body.
 In addition, stronger strains may remain your system beyond the typical range.

-Also, the rate your metabolism works plays a significant role.
+Also, the rate of your metabolism works plays a significant role.
 If you have a steady exercise routine, a fast metabolism, and healthy eating habits, your body may remove the THC faster than would happen for those with different habits.

 Body fat levels also impact how quickly you metabolize substances.
 THC binds to fat cells, so the more of them that you have, the longer it can stick around.
 If you have concerns about screening for any reason, synthetic urine may be your best option.